FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ## Tutorial

-#**To Pay an order:**
+###**To Pay an order:**

-Orders allow customers to create recurring payments for customers using the
+Orders allow customers to create recurring payments for customers using pre-built templated orders (also called "proforma invoices").

 - **If the order hasn't been confirmed**: To pay an order using the Alliance Pay Platform you must confirm it first, either through the REST order confirmation endpoint or the Collection Portal.